jbuytenhuys/Website/README.md

 ![First Design](Images/InitialDesign.JPG)

 ### Example of single page app functionality
-I decided to create a single page app using anchored headings.
+I decided to create a single page app using anchored headings in order to keep the navigation for the page quick and simple.
 The webpage will automatically scroll the user down to whichever heading they selected in the navigation bar. below is an illustration of this from the initial design phase.
 ![SPAexample](Images/SPAexample.JPG)